open-telemetry/opentelemetry.io/content/en/blog/2022/k8sattributes.md

 having performance problems.
 It is also generally useful for correlating across other signals.

-In this article you will learn how to configure the OpenTelemetry collector to use the k8sattributes processor, and we will explore how to configure it in different scenarios.
-At the end, we present some alternatives and possible future improvements.
+In this article, you'll learn how to configure the OpenTelemetry collector to use the `k8sattributesprocessor` processor, and we will explore how to configure it in different scenarios.
+At the end, we present some alternatives.

 Details of the OpenTelemetry collector pipeline won't be covered in this post.
 For those details please, refer to